Nek5000/NekDoc/source/problem_setup/usr_file.rst

 This function can be used to modify the spectral element mesh.
 The geometry information (mass matrix, surface normals, etc.) will be rebuilt after this routine is called.
+Any changes to the ``cbc`` array must be made before or during this call.

 ...................
 usrdat3